Total CE Credit Hours: 2

-This course is based on the reading-based online, Managing Addiction Risk in Patients Treated With Opioids (TIP 54, Chapter 4): Managing Chronic Pain in Adults With or in Recovery From Substance Use Disorders created by U.S. Department of Health and Human Services in 2012.
+This course is based on the reading-based online article, Managing Addiction Risk in Patients Treated With Opioids (TIP 54, Chapter 4): Managing Chronic Pain in Adults With Or in Recovery From Substance Use Disorders created by U.S. Department of Health and Human Services in 2012.

 Course Material Author

 This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, and social workers who seek knowledge about managing addiction risk in patients treated with opioids.
 It is appropriate for all levels of participants' knowledge

 After taking this course, you should be able to:

 - Explain the difference between promoting adherence and nonadherence, how to do an accurate urine test, and the importance of involving family, friends, and others.

 - Describe the tools that are needed to assess aberrant drug-related behaviors, how to document care of the patient, and how to manage difficult conversations.